Social Media Guide for Parents: Tips to Support Teens

 Respecting others’ privacy by not oversharing personal details or posting content without consent.

 By developing these skills, your teen will become more confident and discerning in how they engage with social media.
+Teens with autism or ADHD may also benefit from tailored strategies around digital literacy and online behavior, which can be supported through therapy for autism or behavioral health services.

 Address Cyberbullying and Online Safety Concerns